finos/fluxnova-feel-scala/docs/versioned_docs/version-1.17/developer-guide/feel-engine-clock-spi.md

 Depending on how the FEEL engine is used, the clock can be passed directly on creation, or is loaded via Java ServiceLoader mechanism.

-In the second case, create a new file `org.finos.flowave.feel.FeelEngineClock` in the folder `META-INF/services/`.
+In the second case, create a new file `org.finos.fluxnova.feel.FeelEngineClock` in the folder `META-INF/services/`.
 It must contain the full qualified name of the class.

 ```
-org.finos.flowave.feel.example.MyClock
+org.finos.fluxnova.feel.example.MyClock
 ```